theomeb/django-vue-crud-app/README.md

 #### Front

 - I've created one component `DathenaBoard.vue` in which all the code for displaying data is made.
-- I used table vuetify component to display easily data.
+- I used vuetify table component to display data easily.
 - In `<script>` part, you can see all the javascript logic to get data or trigger the API.

 ### Possible improvements